jinhongjung/srwr/README.md

 2	3   +1
 ...
 ```
+> Although we assume the sign is +1 or -1, any real number can be used as a signed weight of an edge in the input.

 ### Output Format
 The default output of `srwr` contains an SRWR score vector (`--output-type` is among `rp`, `rn`, and `rd`) w.r.t. the given seed node as follows: